aardiiaansyaahhhtnjng/Rasp-API/README.md

 # Rasp-API
-Membuat sebuah RestAPI Server untuk mengumpulkan data cuaca berdasarkan permintaan client. data cuaca diporeleh dari situs openweathermap yang terhubung dengan program menggunakan API.
-Cuaca hasil permintaan kemudian di Log ke dalam sebuah DATABASE dengan menggunakan MQTT publisher dan subscriber.
+Create a RestAPI Server to collect weather data based on client requests.
+Weather data is obtained from the openweathermap site which is linked to the program using an API.
+Weather request results are then logged into a DATABASE using the MQTT publisher and subscriber.